Videos and audio recordings of Ayman al-Zawahiri: January 30, 2006

-In a video broadcast by al Jazeera, al-Zawahiri mocks Bush and brands him the "Butcher of Washington."
+In a video broadcast by Al Jazeera, al-Zawahiri mocks George W. Bush and brands him the "Butcher of Washington."
 The video also proves that he was not killed in a recent Pakistan airstrike. al-Zawahiri pro that the next terrorist attack would be on U.S. soil.

 April 27, 2006

-al-Zawahiri says in a video that the terror network's branch in Iraq has succeeded in "breaking the back" of the U.S. military with hundreds of suicide bombings.
+Al-Zawahiri says in a video that the terror network's branch in Iraq has succeeded in "breaking the back" of the U.S. military with hundreds of suicide bombings.

 June 9, 2006

-In a video broadcast by al Jazeera, al-Zawahiri praised the work of Abu Musab al-Zarqawi, who was killed by two 500 lbs. bombs in an isolated safehouse in Baqubah, Iraq.
+In a video broadcast by Al Jazeera, al-Zawahiri praised the work of Abu Musab al-Zarqawi, who was killed by two 500 lbs. bombs in an isolated safehouse in Baqubah, Iraq.
 In the following statements, al-Qaeda still proposed to carry out imminent terrorist attacks, including in New York City and London.